linuxforphp/lfphp-cloud-docs/docs/getting_started.rst

    Status of the hosting server

-If you've deployed your website using one of our one-click apps, you will also be able to access the :ref:`file_browser` of your hosting server and your MariaDB (MySQL) databases through the `phpMyAdmin <https://www.phpmyadmin.net/>`_ Web interface.
+If you've deployed your website using one of our one-click apps, you will also be able to access the :ref:`filebrowser` of your hosting server and your MariaDB (MySQL) databases through the `phpMyAdmin <https://www.phpmyadmin.net/>`_ Web interface.
 Moreover, you'll have the ability to reset the hosting access password (not your main account password) by clicking on the ``Reset Access Password`` button.

-.. _file_browser:
+.. _filebrowser:

 FileBrowser
 -----------

 .. index:: File browser

-If you have installed one of the :ref:`one-click_apps`, you will be able to access the file system of your app in the **FileBrowser** that can be found in the :ref:`status` section.
-Using this utility, you can move, copy, edit, delete, upload, or zip archive specific files or folders.
-You can also restore backups of your files using the LfPHP FileBrowser.
+If you have installed one of the :ref:`one-click_apps`, or you are using a **Linux for PHP** Docker image with the ``lfphp`` startup command, you will be able to access the file system of your hosting account in the **FileBrowser** that can be found in the :ref:`status` section.
+Using this utility, you will be able to move, copy, edit, delete, upload, zip, or unzip specific files or folders.
+The **LfPHP FileBrowser** also makes it very easy for you to restore archived backups.

 .. figure:: /images/File_Browser.png
    :alt: The FileBrowser

    The FileBrowser Application

+.. _crons:

 .. index:: Crons

-If you access the **FileBrowser**, you will notice that you can access the **Cron** files from the root folder.
+If you access the **FileBrowser**, you will notice that you can access the **crons** folder from the root folder.
 You can therefore edit the cron files if you need to run certain tasks at certain intervals of time on your hosting account.